-- (1) Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(o) under the Securities Act of 1933, as amended. - (2) Includes the offering price of shares that the underwriters may purchase pursuant to an option to purchase additional shares. - (3) Calculated pursuant to Rule 457(o) based on an estimate of the proposed maximum aggregate offering price.
+- (1) Includes 1,350,000 shares that the underwriters have an option to purchase. - (2) Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(a) under the Securities Act of 1933, as amended. - (3) Includes the offering price of shares that the underwriters may purchase pursuant to an option to purchase additional shares - (4) Calculated pursuant to Rule 457(a) under the Securities Act of 1933 as amended. \$17,423 of this registration fee was previously paid by the Registrant in connection with the filing of its Registration Statement on Form S-1/A on September 3, 2019.